Title: Police officer

 Plot Location: Section 44, Lot 70, Grave 4; GPS: 39.93245* N, 075.24003* W

-The young life of James Young could be a truly romantic story: his girlfriend Mary left their homeland in Ireland for America in 1853.
-The heart wants what the heart wants, so he followed her, arriving June 9, 1854, and they exchanged wedding vows on July 17.
+The young life of James Young could be a truly romantic story: born in County Tyrone, Ireland, he came to America in 1846, leaving his girlfriend behind.
+The heart wants what the heart wants, so he worked and saved and was able to send for Mary McCausland.
+She arrived on June 9, 1854, and they exchanged wedding vows on July 17.
 The problem with that fairy tale is that the only confirmed fact is the date of their marriage and that they were both born in Ireland.
 There was no exact birth date for James Young to identify him from among the many others with that common name.
-Another source put his immigration to Philadelphia in 1846, and it’s not certain that they even knew each other until they arrived here, whenever that was.
+One source says Mary was also born in 1830, but it’s not certain that they even met each other until after they arrived in Philadelphia.

 The next known fact is the birth of their daughter in 1855 followed by four boys in 1857, 1859, 1861, and 1865.
 It’s believed James began his career with the police in 1862.
 With a steady income as a “bluecoat,” he and Mary hoped to save for a larger home and provide a better life for their growing family.